• Skip to primary navigation

 Ingredients

-• Plain / all-purpose flour – used in cookies as you don’t need it to rise as you would for a cake.
+• Plain / all-purpose flour – this type of flour is used in cookies as you don’t need it to rise as you would for a cake.

 • Baking powder – a little baking powder is used to avoid a very dense texture.